mwfj/Final_Project_in_3D_Game/README.md

 ## Animation Control

-1. Blend Tree for different direction running(Scripts/WGS Jump)
+1. Blend Tree for different direction running(Animation/PlayerAnimationController)

-2. Different attack stage different animation(Scripts/WGS Jump)
+2. Different attack stage different animation(Animation/PlayerAnimationController)

    Use trigger condition to change the phase of attack animation.
 Using a cooldown to make sure the animation will not be interrupted.
 Also use onStateEnter and onStateExit to change the parameter isAttacking, which is related to the damage count.

-3. Jump animation(Scripts/WGS Jump)
+3. Jump animation(Animation/PlayerAnimationController)

    Its difficult to synchronize the movement of the character with the  animation.
 The change from jump up animation to jump down should test   a lot for the best performance.